History of the National Health Service (England): Thatcher government reforms

-In the 1980s, Thatcherism represented a systematic, decisive rejection and reversal of the Post-war consensus, whereby the major political parties largely agreed on the central themes of Keynesianism, the welfare state, nationalised industry, public housing and close regulation of the economy.
+In the 1980s, Thatcherism represented a systematic, decisive rejection and reversal of the post-war consensus, whereby the major political parties largely agreed on the central themes of Keynesianism, the welfare state, nationalised industry, public housing and close regulation of the economy.
 There was one major exception: the National Health Service, which was widely popular and had wide support inside the Conservative Party.
 Prime Minister Margaret Thatcher promised Britons in 1982, the NHS is "safe in our hands."

 In the 1980s modern management processes (General Management) were introduced in the NHS to replace the previous system of consensus management.
 This was outlined in the Griffiths Report of 1983.
 This recommended the appointment of general managers in the NHS with whom responsibility should lie.
 The report also recommended that clinicians be better involved in management.
 Financial pressures continued to place strain on the NHS.
 In 1987, an additional £101 million was provided by the government to the NHS.
 In 1988 the then Prime Minister, Margaret Thatcher, announced a review of the NHS.
 From this review and in 1989, two white papers, Working for Patients and Caring for People, were produced.
 These outlined the introduction of what was termed the "internal market", which was to shape the structure and organisation of health services for most of the next decade.
 In spite of intensive opposition from the BMA, who wanted a pilot study or the reforms in one region, the internal market was introduced.

-In 1990, the National Health Service & Community Care Act (in England) defined this "internal market", whereby Health Authorities ceased to run hospitals but "purchased" care from their own or other authorities' hospitals.
+The National Health Service and Community Care Act 1990 (in England) defined this "internal market", whereby health authorities ceased to run hospitals but "purchased" care from their own or other authorities' hospitals.
 Certain GPs became "fund holders" and were able to purchase care for their patients.
 The "providers" became NHS trusts, which encouraged competition but also increased local differences.

 Studies suggest that while the competition introduced in the "internal market" system resulted in shorter waiting times it also caused a reduction in the quality of care for patients.